abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

-# Lab 04 - Create a Virtual network
+# Lab 04 - Create a Virtual Network

-### Estimated timing: 20 minutes
+### Estimated Timing: 20 minutes

-## Lab overview
+## Lab Overview

 Azure Virtual Network (VNet) is a service offered by Microsoft Azure that allows you to create private, isolated networks in the Azure cloud.
 It enables you to securely connect Azure resources, such as virtual machines (VMs), to each other, to on-premises networks, and to the internet.

 In this walkthrough, we will create a virtual network, deploy two virtual machines onto that virtual network and then configure them to allow one virtual machine to ping the other within that virtual network.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:

-+ Task 1: Create a Virtual network
++ Task 1: Create a Virtual Network
-+ Task 2: Create two Virtual machines
++ Task 2: Create two Virtual Machines
-+ Task 3: Test the connection
++ Task 3: Test the Connection

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab04.PNG)